sci-42ver/SICP_SDF/sicp_notes.md

 - Here `reducer` manipulates with "value" in kv pairs.
 # chapter 1
 Since I was to learn programming, so for paragraphs not intensively with programming knowledge I only read their first sentence.

+No underlined words in the chapter and section prefaces.
 ## 6.037 ~~(dropped for future reading except this one already read)~~ (may read as one quick review after reading the book)
 - [web.mit.edu/alexmv/6.037/](https://web.archive.org/web/20200113183359/http://web.mit.edu/alexmv/6.037/)
 - [Graduate P/D/F](https://registrar.mit.edu/classes-grades-evaluations/grades/grading-policies/graduate-pdf-option) is *not one standard* option